MasonGarza7/selenium-tests/README.md

 - All Java tests have logs available in the console, the log file, and generate the report `java_basics/target/surefire-reports/index.html`
     - Drag and drop the HTML file into your browser and you will see the standard Maven report.
     - Logs are written in both the console and to the `java_basics/results/logs/` folder.
-- All Kotlin tests have logs availble in the generated log file and generate the report `kotlin_basics/results/report.html`
+- All Kotlin tests have logs available in the generated log file and generate the report `kotlin_basics/results/report.html`
     - Drag and drop the HTML file into your browser and you will see the standard Kotlin report.
     - Logs are written to the `kotlin_basics/results/logs/` folder.